ecovisum/edi-net-web/readme.md

 # EDI-Net website/dashboard

-Aim: make EDI-Net entry page(s) and dashboard a seamless whole…
+EDI-Net landing page to integrate with dashboard as a seamless whole

 - [ ] harmonise navigation between static pages with dashboard navigation
-- [ ] remove main links to old EU pages (unless for legacy info?)
-- [ ] gather any useful legacy info to include in new site
+- [ ] gather any useful legacy info from old EU pages and add to new site
 - [ ] add required new static pages (impressum, about, contact, etc.)
-- [ ] update dashboard main navigation to match static pages (part of dashboard interface rewrite)
+- [ ] update dashboard main navigation to match static pages (with dashboard interface rewrite)
 - [ ] work out optimum update plan for common elements between static and dashboard pages

 ## New URLs